silvercrypto888/platinum_ecosystem/airdrop/README.md

 ## Revoking Mint Authority

-Once you have minted and distributed all desired tokens, you can revoke the mint authority by opening Command Prompt and running this command: `spl-token authorize <MINT ADDRESS> mint --disable`, replacing `<MINT ADDRESS>` with your token's actual mint address. _Disclaimer: This will permanently and irreversibly remove your ability to mint new tokens._
+Once you have minted and distributed all desired tokens, you can revoke the mint authority by opening Command Prompt and running this command: `spl-token authorize <MINT ADDRESS> mint --disable`, replacing `<MINT ADDRESS>` with your token's actual mint address. _Disclaimer: This will permanently and irreversibly remove your ability to mint more tokens for the mint address you provided._

 Revoking mint authority is _extremely_ important for establishing trust with users.
 Mintable tokens are a huge red flag for many potential users.
 The only exception is an extremely compelling reason for allowing mints, such as custom logic for fair permissionless minting.